reactplay/docs/docs/How-To-Guides/Backend-Schema.md

 sidebar_position: 2
 ---

-# Backend Schema
+# Database Schema

-This page will discuss - About the reactplay backend schema (like how to see the schema)
+This page will discuss - About the reactplay database schema